wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

-    Section 61(2): substituted, on 8 August 1990, by section 3 of the Reserve Bank of New Zealand Amendment Act 1990 (1990 No 96).
+    Section 61(2): replaced, on 8 August 1990, by section 3 of the Reserve Bank of New Zealand Amendment Act 1990 (1990 No 96).

 ##### 62 Committees